spacetelescope/jwst/docs/jwst/refpix/description.rst

 computed.
 Values greater than the robust mean plus the standard deviation, times a factor to avoid overcorrection, are flagged as bad pixels.
 Readout pairs are always flagged together, and are flagged across all groups and integrations.
-Bad values are replaced by values from the nearest reference group within the same amplifier, respecting parity (even/oddness).
+Bad values will be replaced by values from the nearest reference group within the same amplifier, respecting parity (even/oddness).
 The replacement value is the average of upper and lower values if both are good, or directly using the upper or lower values if only